oversizedcanoe/ridethebus/README.md

 3. Logic for ties
 4. Logic for going backwards when complete
 5. Checks to make sure cards cannot be drawn multiple times
+6. Have card count shown on screen
+7. Have reset button which will add cards back to deck
+8. show stats on screen: % of cards each colour, cards drawn, etc
+9. show result even if wrong, sleep for 3 seconds, then restart.